MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex01_Sensitive_Information_Types.md

 1. On the **Choose the recommended confidence level to show in compliance policies** page, leave the default select, then select **Next**.
 1. Review your settings, then select **Create**.
 1. On the **Your sensitive info type is created** page, select **Done**.

+You have now successfully created a custom sensitive information type (SIT) to improve the security and management of your company's unique employee ID numbers.